-The IFA-Series 2004 Adjustable Rate Revenue Bonds were issued to acquire, construct, renovate, remodel, improve, and equip capital projects on both the Evanston and the Chicago campuses, subject to conditions set forth in a trust indenture and loan agreement between the University and the Illinois Finance Authority.
+The IFA-Series 2004 Adjustable Rate Revenue Bonds were issued for capital projects, such as acquisition, construction, renovation, remodeling, improvement, and equipment, on both the Evanston and the Chicago campuses, subject to conditions set forth in a trust indenture and loan agreement between the University and the Illinois Finance Authority.
 The bonds may operate in a daily, weekly, adjustable, or auction-rate mode.